epomatti/az-ado-cicd/README.md

 terraform -chdir="azure" apply -auto-approve
 ```

+Once that is done, create a secret in the App Registration.

-Connect to your project on ADO.
+Connect to your project on ADO and follow these steps:

+1. Create the Service Connection using the Terraform output.
-1. Create a project
+1. Create the Backend pipeline using the `azure-pipelines-backend.yml` file.
-2. Create the two pipelines.
+2. Create the Frontend pipeline using the `azure-pipelines-frontend.yml` file.

+Use Releases for production use cases.